My First Week Speaking, Reading and Writing Chinese

-It’s the end of week one of what has definitely been the mission that has stirred up the most interest and discussion, since I started the blog!
+It's the end of week 1 of what has definitely been the mission that has stirred up the most interest and discussion since I started the blog!

 I've read the word “impossible” directed at me more in the last week than for any other mission.
 I'd suggest people read this post for my thoughts on impossibilities.

 As annoying as all the “you'll fail miserably” comments/forum posts/Youtube videos have been, the few that care to actually explain why Chinese is “so hard” have basically given me a summary of the biggest challenges I will face, and advance warning to allow me to think of ways to get through these challenges quicker, with an example or two mentioned in this post.
 At this stage I believe I've heard most of the language's greatest challenges explained to me, and have some ideas to help me get through them that I'll update you on as I implement them, or otherwise have found good resources to get tips from those more experienced who are less interested in shooting me down.

 Otherwise it's the usual hardest language mentality that I've seen so many times before.
 In each case (Hungarian, Czech, French, Chinese etc.) where an army of people are ready to inform me that THIS one is the hardest, those arguing dismiss the challenges of learning any other languages as trivial, and in the vast majority of cases they have little to no understanding or appreciation of those languages.
 Frankly I find this way more arrogant than someone like me saying that maybe he could get somewhere with Chinese quickly.
 Once I have more experience, confirming (along the lines of this post) that Chinese is not as bad as everyone is making it out to be, I'll definitely be coming back to this point to explain it in greater detail.

 Call me arrogant if you will, but my purpose here is to present Chinese as a manageable task to encourage language learning, for those intimidated by it and sticking to European languages (or worse, and just speaking English) for no reason other than this intimidation.